 The ghost was chuckling, too.
 "It's very strange to be analyzed so academically," she said.
 "I'm not sure if it makes me feel better or not."

 "It should make you feel better, I hope," said Namine.
 "Because if you are composed of memories, that means your memories still exist, even if you have forgotten them.
 You almost remembered who made the traps, didn't you?
-I'll just have to repair the connections to them, and strengthen your ability to recollect.
+I'll just have to repair the connections and strengthen your ability to recollect.
 Do you want me to help you?
 I've never done this sort of thing with a spirit, but theoretically, it should work."

 The ghost gave a tentative but hopeful nod, eager to remember the important things she had forgotten.

-The ghost snapped up abruptly in her seat, and blinked.
+The ghost snapped up abruptly in her seat and blinked.
 Her features began to solidify as the hazy blur eased away, and the group marveled at the young woman it revealed.
 Her large eyes were now a definite blue, her mouth a puckered pout, and her nose an impish nub.
 Her hair became dark and short, cut just above her narrow shoulders, and she appeared to be wearing a featureless dress made up of the glow surrounding her.

 The girl gazed at them, mirroring their surprise.
 Then her face broke out in an infectious grin.